TheJelmega/prog-lang/design/README.md

 <err-defer-capture> := '|' [ 'mut' ] <name> '|'
 ```

-A defer expressions delays the execution of an expression until the end of the scope, but before any destructors are being run.
+A defer expressions delays the execution of an expression until the end of the scope, but before any varialbes are being dropped.
 Defers ere evaluated in the reverse order they are called, in a so-called LIFO (Last-In First-Out) order.

 ### 8.4.1.
 Defer-on-error statement [↵](#841-defer-on-error-statement-)

 A defer-on-error statement is a variation of a defer statement.
-Unlike its normal defer statement, only defers when the function is returned by either a [propagating try operator](#1431-propagating-try-) or a [throw expression](#927-throw-expression-).
+Unlike a normal defer statement, it only defers when the function is returned by either a [propagating try operator](#1431-propagating-try-) or a [throw expression](#927-throw-expression-).
 Defer-on-error will only be evaluated if the error defer is in the current scope, meaning that if a scope is exited, the defer-on-error will not be executed when one of the above expressions are used.

 Evaluating error defers can be avoided by explicitly returning an erronous value.

-A defer on error statement can also capture a reference of mutable reference of the resulting error to be used inside of the error defer's body.
+A defer-on-error statement can also capture a reference of mutable reference of the resulting error to be used inside of the error defer's body.

 # 9. Expressions [↵](#tables-of-contents)